MatejKastak/insrunner/README.md

 # Insrunner

 This program gives you ability to run instruction and check registers/memory.
 It provides convenient interface to work with assembly.
+Inspired by [https://github.com/hugsy/cemu/](cemu).

 ## Dependencies